 This Vegan Monte Cristo is rich, sweet, and savory.
+It has the perfect balance of flavors.
 Eat it for breakfast or other times of the day.
-It is perfect for the holidays!

 This Vegan Monte Cristo is sweet and savory with a touch of spice from Dijon mustard.
 Raspberry jam adds a tart, sweet component, and vegan Swiss gives this sandwich a rich, creamy flavor.